jamesnixon197/one-time-pad-encryption/README.md

 # One-Time-Pad encryption method
 TypeScript example of how one-time-pad encryption works.

+## Note

+I just made this to practice Cryptography.
+As much as I have pride in my own work, I'm not sure how secure the random seed generator is, meaning it may be very predictable and easy to hack.

+Also, as a one time pad, if you're encrypting a peice of data that is very short the key will also be very short (and easy to break!).

 ## Set up

 To build a new version of the script, run: